quintype/malibu/tutorial/loadable-components.md

 </head>
 ```

-3. The next step is rendering the html on the server side.For this we have created a component called the [`renderLoadableReduxComponent`](https://developers.quintype.com/quintype-node-framework/module-render-loadable-redux-component.html) which will return ready-to-render html string that is passed to the `layout.ejs` template for SSR.
+3. The next step is rendering the HTML on the server side.
+For this, we have created a component called the [`renderLoadableReduxComponent`](https://developers.quintype.com/quintype-node-framework/module-render-loadable-redux-component.html) which will return a ready-to-render HTML string that is passed to the `layout.ejs` template for SSR.

-    Example: The below `render-layout.js` file will pass the `topbar`, `navbar` and `footer` html to layout
+    Example: The below `render-layout.js` file will pass the `topbar`, `navbar` and `footer` HTML to the layout.

 ```js
 import { renderLoadableReduxComponent } from "@quintype/framework/server/render";